Union for a Popular Movement: Nicolas Sarkozy (2004–2012)

 Juppé resigned the party's presidency on 15 July 2004 after being found guilty in a corruption scandal in January of the same year.
 Nicolas Sarkozy rapidly announced that he would take over the presidency of the UMP and resign his position as finance minister, ending months of speculation.
 On 28 November 2004, Sarkozy was elected to the party's presidency with 85.09% of the votes against 9.1% for Dupont-Aignan and 5.82% for Christine Boutin, the leader of the UMP's social conservatives.
 Having gained control of what had been Chirac's party, Sarkozy focused the party machinery and his energies on the 2007 presidential election.

 The failure of the referendum on the European Constitution on 25 May 2005 led to the fall of the government of Jean-Pierre Raffarin and to the formation of a new cabinet, presided by another UMP politician, Dominique de Villepin.
 However, during this time, the UMP under Sarkozy gained a record number of new members and rejuvenated itself in preparation of the 2007 election.
 On 14 January 2007, Sarkozy was nominated unopposed as the UMP's presidential candidate for the 2007 election.

 On the issues, the party under Sarkozy publicly disapproved of Turkey's proposed membership in the European Union, which Chirac had previously endorsed several times publicly, and generally took a more right-wing position.

-On 22 April 2007 Nicolas Sarkozy won the plurality of votes in the first round of the 2007 presidential election.
+On 22 April 2007, Nicolas Sarkozy won the plurality of votes in the first round of the 2007 presidential election.
 On 6 May he faced the Socialist Party candidate Ségolène Royal in the second round and won, taking 53.06% of the vote.
 As a consequence, he resigned from the presidency of the UMP on 14 May 2007, two days before becoming President of the French Republic.
-François Fillon was appointed Prime Minister.
+François Fillon was appointed prime minister.
 On 17 June 2007, at a 2007 legislative election, the UMP gained a majority in the National Assembly with 313 out of 577 seats.

 Following Sarkozy's election to the presidency, interim leader Jean-Claude Gaudin prevented a leadership struggle between Patrick Devedjian and Jean-Pierre Raffarin by announcing that the UMP should have a collegial leadership while Sarkozy was President of the Republic.
-In July, the UMP's national council approved an amendment to the party's statute allowing for a collegial leadership around three vice-presidents (Jean-Pierre Raffarin, Jean-Claude Gaudin and Pierre Méhaignerie) and a secretary-general (Patrick Devedjian) and two associate secretary-generals.
+In July, the UMP's national council approved an amendment to the party's statute allowing for a collegial leadership around three vice-presidents (Jean-Pierre Raffarin, Jean-Claude Gaudin and Pierre Méhaignerie) and a secretary-general (Patrick Devedjian) and two associate secretaries-general.